 - Representing a leading gas company in an LCIA arbitration brought by a US energy company in relation to the termination of a sale and purchase agreement for oil and gas assets in Egypt

-- Representing French, Lebanese, and Jordanian investors in two ad hoc arbitrations commenced under the France-Libya bilateral investment treaty and OIC Agreement against the Libyan State
+- Representing French, Lebanese, and Jordanian real estate investors in two ad hoc arbitrations commenced under the France-Libya bilateral investment treaty and OIC Agreement against the Libyan State

 Farouk holds a PhD degree in public international law from Leiden University and was a visiting scholar at the Lauterpacht Centre for International Law at the University of Cambridge.
 He obtained a bachelor’s degree in civil law from the University of Ottawa and an LLM from the University of Montreal.